NoiseByNorthwest/php-spx/README.md

 ![Showcase](https://github.com/NoiseByNorthwest/NoiseByNorthwest.github.io/blob/d8a90827d6eb256f49d580de448b6b6fad4119ac/php-spx/doc/as-csm.png)

-##### Time line overview
+##### Timeline overview

-This visualization is the time line overview of all called functions.
+This visualization is the timeline overview of all called functions.
 You can change the selected time range by, represented by a transparent green rectangle, by simply dragging it horizontally.

 Except for wall time, the current metric is also plotted (current value over time) on a foreground layer.